Nevin-Lewis/job_searcher/README.md

 [Haylee Lovelady](https://github.com/HLovelady)

 ## Questions
-If you have any questions, feel free to contact us
+If you have any questions, feel free to contact any one of us.
 - - - -